qua3k/qua3k.github.io/content/en/ungoogled.md

 Furthermore, the extensions that users rely on aren't updated automatically, posing an additional risk to users of the browser.

+## WebRTC

+A sad thing to note is that ungoogled-chromium chooses to build without mDNS support, meaning that instead of providing randomized/ephemeral ICE candidates, the browser provides the user's local IP address.
+Chrome switched to using mDNS for WebRTC in August 2019; ungoogled-chromium has disabled mDNS since 2017, as part of the chrome.mdns API.
+They have yet to recify this; instead, they are adopting patches to change the IP handling policy by default, which really doesn't address the problem in case a user decides to change it from the default when he's on a network without NAT loopback.

 ## An Alternative?

 Most people should be using Chrome.
 If one is looking for privacy, disable the